-- Worn / leaking hinges requiring replacement - Strips and seals are consistently over painted and occasionally routered too deep (although gap tolerances are negligible which generally enable brush seals to sit against the frame) - Some door leaves to staircases were missing 'Fire door keep shut' signs.
+- Worn / leaking hinges requiring replacement - Strips and seals are consistently over painted and occasionally routered too deep (although gap tolerances are negligible which generally enable brush seals to sit against the frame) - Several doors were wedged open

 All curtain walling and partitions which form escape routes are made up of timber frames which are completed by large georgian wired glazed apertures at upper levels and fibreboard panels below.
 Samples were taken throughout the building, with all floors displaying satisfactory findings.